zombierzn/vungle-resources/AdobeAir-resources/AdobeAir-dev-guide-2.0.0.md

 Start by creating a new AIR for mobile project and adding the native extension.

+If targeting *Android*: you may also need to add Google Play Services to your project.
+Many other extensions include this library already so you might not need to add it.
+To add the extension, repeat the steps below but use com.vungle.extensions.android.GooglePlayServices.ane instead of com.vungle.extensions.Vungle.ane.

 ### In Flash Professional CS6 or Higher:

 1. Create a new AIR for Android or AIR for iOS project